Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Preliminary considerations

 \end{proposition}

 \begin{proposition} For each $D\in\mathfrak D$ there is a constant $c=c(D)$ such that for all $t\ge1$, all $N \geq 1$ and all sets $A \subseteq D_N$,

 \end{proposition}

 Versions of these results (with explicit estimates on $|\Gamma_N^D(t)|$ in the first proposition) for a square domain $D:=(0,1)^2$ have been proved in Theorem~1.2 and Theorem~1.1 in Ding and Zeitouni~\cite{DZ} (for Propositions~\ref{lem:4} and~\ref{lem:5}, respectively) and Lemma~3.8 of Bramson, Ding and Zeitouni~\cite{BDingZ} (for Proposition~\ref{lem:6}).
-The additional input required to extend these to general domains comes via the following comparison bounds:
+The additional input required to extend these to general domains is supplied by the following comparison bounds:

-\begin{lemma} Let $U\subset V\subset W$ be finite subsets of~$\Z^2$.
+\begin{lemma} Let $U\subseteq V\subseteq W$ be finite subsets of~$\Z^2$.
 Then for all $c\in\R$ and all $R\ge0$,

 where $\sigma^2:=\max_{x\in U}\Var(\varphi^{W,V}(x))$.
 Similarly, for all $r_1<r_2$,

 Finally, for all $c\in\R$ and all integers $R>0$,

 \end{lemma}